Myth #9: ADHD medication should be reserved only for severe cases.

 In other words, until you or your child is worn down to a nub, medication is off-limits.

 As if medication is ever an easy fix.
 (Look for a post on that particular myth soon!)
+No prescribing physician who competently treats ADHD thinks of medication as an easy fix.

 The ADHD Advantage?

-(Or Taking Advantage of People with ADHD?)
+(Or, Taking Advantage of People with ADHD?)

 Archer is promoting a book called The ADHD Advantage.